 - Sufficient weight to resist sliding around

 Another important consideration is mat thickness.
-Standard mats are about 1/2 inch thick, while heavy-duty mats run about 3/4 inch.
+Most mats are about 1/2-inch thick, while heavy-duty mats run about 3/4 inch.
 Thicker mats typically cost more and may offer superior performance, but for light-duty use, a standard mat may be just fine.